 The vineyards of La Rioja, Burgos Cathedral, Ponferrada Castle, and the mountains of O Cebreiro are some of the most magnificent sights along this epic 800-km Camino route.

 Camino Frances Map

-It should take just over a month to complete the whole Camino Frances route on foot but you can also choose to start at different points along the way.
-The most popular starting points on the French Way are: Sarria, St Jean Pied de Port, Leon, O Cebreiro and Ponferrada.
-You can also cycle the Camino Francés in 15 days.
-Click on the green pins to see our Camino highlights.
+It should take just over a month to complete the Full Camino Frances route on foot but you can also choose to start at different points along the way.

 The Camino Frances Map highlights some of the key stages on the full route.
 Here are some of the highlights you can see: